Guǎng xī 广西 'vast west'

 Places to visit in Guangxi

 The provincial capital Nanning has expanded very rapidly from a small market town in 1949 to a busy industrial city.
 Guangxi is best known for its scenic beauty.
-The river trip towards Vietnam through Zuo Jiang takes you past Neolithic rock art (people, animals and drums are paintings in ocher).
+The river trip towards Vietnam down the River Zuo ➚ takes you past Neolithic rock art (people, animals and drums are paintings in ocher).

 Guilin and Yangshuo are popular resorts on the Li River ➚ as the river weaves through dramatic Karst ➚ scenery; multitudes of towering pinnacles of limestone cover a wide area.
 Many consider this area the most scenic in China.
 There is an old proverb 桂林山水甲天下 Guìlín shānshuǐ jiǎ tiānxià meaning Guilin's mountains and rivers are the best sights in the world.
 Guilin was the former provincial capital so is a large town.